The bronchodilator reversibility test is used to determine how well your lungs are working.

 3. You will wait for about 15 minutes.

 4. You will take a deep breath and then blow into the mouthpiece spirometer as hard as you can.
 Again, the spirometer records the results.

 5. You will be asked to blow into the mouthpiece more than once to get the best reading possible.

-Your health care provider will use information about your medical history, findings of a physical exam, and the results of this and other tests to make, confirm, or exclude a diagnosis of lung disease.
-The information may be used to determine the severity of your lung condition and to help determine the best treatment for you.
+The information may be used to determine the severity of your lung condition and to help figure out the best treatment for you.

 Your Family's Health